|

 that stick in your mind and none more so than that of Burke and

-not Scotlands most infamous body snatchers (grave robbers) come serial killers.
-I remember as a
+robbers) come serial killers.
+I remember as a youth in the late

-youth in the late 1960s, perhaps going to a dance in the old town late at night,
+1960�s, perhaps going to a dance in the old town late at night, that we

-years since their deaths, is still pretty seedy (not like the in-place of the new
+hundred fifty years since their deaths, is still pretty seedy (not like

-millennium that it is today).
-This accompanied with other areas of the old town such as
+with other areas of the old town such as the Back Wynd�s, Closes of the

-and did make your imagination run riot at the thought of following the footsteps of the
+imagination run riot at the thought of following the footsteps of the

 sinister duo. |